misto89/PHP-MVC-Framework/app/libs/Readme.txt

-This folder contains all framework classes.
+This folder contains all framework's classes.